Diapering your baby

-If there is bowel movement in the diaper, use the front of the diaper to wipe most of the mess toward the back of the diaper.
+If there is a bowel movement in the diaper, use the front of the diaper to wipe most of the mess toward the back of the diaper.
 Never wipe from back to front as this may lead to urinary tract infection.

 Place the back of the clean diaper under the baby and pull the front up between the baby's legs.

 Place the dirty diaper in a container near the changing table to save steps.
 A lid that opens with a foot pedal is a plus.
 (It is a good idea to dump solid bowel movements in the toilet before placing the diaper in the can.
-This helps decrease the odor and helps the environment.)
+This helps reduce the odor and helps the environment.)

 With messy bowel movements, hold the baby's legs carefully to prevent feet from kicking into the diaper.

-When to call your baby's health care provider
+When to call your baby's healthcare provider

 Call your health care provider for any rash that causes concern.
 Call your baby's provider if your baby has: